quantmind/aio-fluid/docs/index.md

 pip install aio-fluid
 ```

-To install all the dependencies, you can use the `all` extra:
+To install all the dependencies, you can use the `full` extra:

 ```
-pip install aio-fluid[all]
+pip install aio-fluid[full]
 ```
 this includes the following extra dependencies: